mvanhare/jellyrequest/README.md

 -   Access to a Jellyseerr instance (URL and API Key).
 -   Access to a Jellyfin instance (URL and API Key).

+### Some assumptions
+-   Your Jellyfin and Jellyseerr usernames are the same.

 ### 1. Create `docker-compose.yml`

 Create a file named `docker-compose.yml` in a directory of your choice with the following content: